 If you don’t want to purchase anything new or are flying to the beach, a large sheet or thin blanket always works too!

-Don’t forget swim diapers & diaper bag beach essentials for baby
+8. Pack swim diapers & diaper bag essentials

 Additional items to pack for beach with the baby include:

-- A trash bag or large ziplock bag for holding used diapers and wipes until you can dispose of them.
+- Large Ziploc bag for holding used diapers and wipes until you can dispose of them.

 - Small toys or pacifiers or anything else your baby typically uses on-the-go.

-Bring a baby swim float if you’re planning to spend time at the pool
+Bring a baby swim float if you’ll be at the pool

 Most family beach vacations also involve the pool at some point.
 Don’t forget about a pool float for baby so you don’t have to hold them the whole time!
 We went through several different kids of baby pool floats depending on our son’s age.
 Below are a few baby pool floats we recommend: